Arup-Upopadhyay/system-design/README.md

 Typically, at least one node is designated as the leader node and acts as the entry point to the cluster.
 The leader node may be responsible for delegating incoming work to the other nodes and, if necessary, aggregating the results and returning a response to the user.

+Cluster uses a gossip protocol for nodes to exchange information about the cluster.
+Each node periodically pings other nodes to check their availability.
+If a master node fails, one of its replicas is promoted to a master, and the cluster is reconfigured.
+The reconfiguration process is automatic and helps maintain high availability.

 Ideally, a cluster functions as if it were a single system.
 A user accessing the cluster should not need to know whether the system is a cluster or an individual machine.
 Furthermore, a cluster should be designed to minimize latency and prevent bottlenecks in node-to-node communication.

 ## Types